 Moving medicine forward

 Medications are constantly changing and improving.
-And at Children’s Hospitals and Clinics of Minnesota, we’re helping to drive that change.
+And at Children’s Minnesota, we’re helping to drive that change.

 Children’s pharmacy team isn’t just staying up-to-date on the latest research and clinical trials — we’re helping create them.